ViktorijaMat/Recipie/README.md

 # Recipie
-A personal PWA for recipes.
+A personal PWA for recipes (vibe-coded).